 Although the apron may not be visible in every case, it can serve a dual purpose by adding support and decoration.
 Its ornamental presence adds elegance to your windows, turning them into eye-catching focal points.

-So, if you want to spruce up your home decor, consider installing an apron on your windows.
+So, consider installing an apron on your windows to spruce up your home decor.
 It is a simple yet effective addition that can make a significant difference and set your home apart.

 - Complete Guide on 22 Parts of a Door & Frame: Names & Diagram

 - Ultimate Guide to 20 Key Parts of Roof: Names, Functions & Diagram

 - 12 Key Door Knob/Lock Parts Guide: Names, Function & Diagram

 - 7 Basic Parts of a Key, their Names, Functions & Diagram

 - 12 Fundamental Parts of Refrigerator: Names, Function & Diagram